DigitalRuby/SimpleCache/README.md

 ## Layers

 Simple cache uses layers, just like a modern CPU.
-Modern CPU's have moultiple layers of cache just like simple cache.
+Modern CPU's have multiple layers of cache just like simple cache.

 Using multiple layers allows ever increasing amounts of data to be stored at slightly slower retrieval times.